-• The overall responsible operator had been designated for each subsystem.
+The overall responsible operator had been designated for each subsystem.

-The ORO for the Foreman DWS is James Learn, with back-up being provided by Andrew Bellamy and Greg McCorquodale.
+The ORO for the Foreman DWS is James Learn, with back-up being provided by Andrew Bellamy.

-- Operators-in-charge had been designated for all subsystems which comprised the drinking water system. - All operators possessed the required certification.
+- Operators-in-charge had been designated for all subsystems which comprised the drinking water system. - All operators possessed the required certification. - Only certified operators made adjustments to the treatment equipment.